FriendsOfShopware/shopware-cli/wiki/docs/shopware-project-yml-schema.md

 # you can use shopware-cli project config pull, to get your current shop state
 sync:
-    # Sync system config to your remote shop using admin-api
+    # Sync system config to your remote shop using admin API
     config:
         # can be also null for default value
-        - sales_channel: yourSalesChannelid
+        - sales_channel: yourSalesChannelId
           settings:
             my_config: myValue
-    # Sync theme config to your remote shop using admin-api
+    # Sync theme config to your remote shop using admin API
     theme:
         - name: ThemeName
           settings: